When most people think of things to do in Dubbo, they think of the zoo.

 That’s why Wellington Caves has been included in the pass anyway – it really is one of the best things to do around Dubbo and you wouldn’t want to miss it.

-The main way to visit Wellington Caves is to take one of the guided tours into the most accessible caverns, with include the dramatic Cathedral Cave.
+The main way to visit Wellington Caves is to take one of the guided tours into the most accessible caverns, which include the dramatic Cathedral Cave.
 In here, you’ll see a 15-metre-high stalagmite called Altar Rock that was once used regularly for church services (and still is occasionally).

 The limestone formations inside the caves are quite spectacular and you’ll learn a lot along the tours.
 One of the things that’s quite incredible to hear about is how they found the fossils of ancient megafauna here.